India–Soviet Union relations: History

 Kirill Novikov arriving in New Delhi in December 1947 to establish formal relations with India.

-Russia had wanted to strengthen commercial, cultural and literary ties with India, and had wanted to open diplomatic office in India at least since 1860, but the then British government in India was against it.
 The Soviet Union played an essential role in facilitating anticolonial activism in India.
 The October Revolution of 1917 provided an anticolonial ideal to India's nationalist and left-wing leaders.
 Mahatma Gandhi called it the "greatest event" of the century, while other big nationalist leaders like Bal Gangadhar Tilak and Bipin Chandra Pal admired the event.
 Vladimir Lenin's writings and political relationship with anticolonial activists in India, shaped the Indian freedom struggle.
 Lenin's meetings with Indian communist intellectuals like Manabendra Nath Roy and Bhupendranath Datta influenced the intellectual policies of the Indian activists.
 Saumyendranath Tagore, the founder of the Revolutionary Communist Party of India, attended the Sixth World Congress of the Communist International in Moscow in 1928, where he debated Otto Willie Kuusinen.

 The first consulate of Russia was opened in Mumbai in November 1900.
 Mumbai at the time was also a comfortable stopover for Haj pilgrims from the Asian republics under Russian rule.
-In 1910, the consulate was moved to Calcutta.

 Official relations were established in 1947 after India's independence.
 While Soviet leader Joseph Stalin initially had a negative view of India, it later changed.
 In 1951, the USSR exercised its veto power on the Kashmir dispute in support of India.
 In 1953, Joseph Stalin told Sarvepalli Radhakrishnan that, "Both you and Mr. Nehru are persons whom we do not consider our enemies.
 This will continue to be our policy and you can count on our help."

 The relationship strengthened by 1955 and represented the successful Soviet attempts to foster closer relations with countries belonging to the non-aligned movement.
 In 1955, Prime Minister Jawaharlal Nehru made his first visit to the Soviet Union in June 1955, and First Secretary of the Communist Party Nikita Khrushchev's return trip to India happened in the fall of 1955.
 In India, Khrushchev announced that the Soviet Union supported Indian sovereignty over the disputed territory of the Kashmir region and also over Portuguese coastal enclaves such as Goa.